Kiamichi Trail (K Trail) East – Trip Report

 On a recent weekend in May 2022, we decided to attempt to complete the eastern portion of the K Trail.
 James made a repeat appearance in his Xterra while I decided to drive the trail in my 2016 Lexus GX460.
 Having spent an absolutely miserable (due to heat and humidity) night camping in the Ouachita National Forest the night before, we were looking forward to the promised cooler temps but were nervous to see forecasts for heavy rain, even severe thunderstorms, and thus expedited our attempt to early Saturday morning.
 From the Three Sticks Monument we replicated a photo from our first trip before heading east down the K Trail.

-K Trail West Review
+Read our K Trail West Trail Review

 The eastern portion of the K Trail begins unimpressively.
 Relatively wide two-track meanders through heavily wooded forest with only modest changes in elevation.
 The first four miles of the trail are relatively easy – some ruts are deeper than others depending on recent rainfall – but most 4×4’s should navigate the trail successfully.
 The next 4 miles becomes much rockier with reduced speeds necessary to ensure careful tire placement on loose rocks that can damage undercarriage or temporarily high side an unsuspecting vehicle.
 Beyond mile 8 the trail narrows significantly with brush lapping at each side.
 You are guaranteed to get significant trail rash and paint scratches.